CONTACT US 020 3129 3301

 Let's go through the basics for choosing the right length for your racing piste ski:

-If you're looking for slalom thrills you want a ski that's 15 to 20cm (6-8 inches) shorter than you.
-A shorter length ensures more liveliness and the tight turning radius allows for linking short and snappy turns.
+If you're looking for slalom thrills and quick turns you want a ski that's 15 to 20cm (6-8 inches) shorter than you.
+A shorter length ensures more liveliness, and the tight turning radius allows for linking short and snappy turns.

-If you'd rather skiing at high speeds and you favour long GS (Giant Slalom) turns, then you want a ski as tall as you.
+If you'd rather ski at high speeds and you favour long GS (Giant Slalom) style turns, then you want a ski as tall as you.
 Longer skis ensure more stability at high speeds.
 Turning radius on this kind of skis often exceeds 17 meters.

 What length for a performance piste ski?

 These performance skis are a little softer than racing skis and easier to manage.
-Their turning radius is close to 15 meters which allows versatile turning.
+Their turning radius is close to 15 meters which allows to mix turn shapes at will.
 If you like varying styles and laying both short and long turns on the same slope then this is a good choice.
 It is often referred to as multiturning radius.
-For a ski like this, target a length between 5 and 15cm (2 to 6 inches) under your height.
-The shorter the ski, the more responsive and lively, the longer the ski, the more stable and powerful.
+For a ski like this, aim for a length between 5 and 15cm (2 to 6 inches) under your height.
+The shorter the ski, the more responsive and livelier, the longer the ski, the more powerful and stable on harder snow.

-Beginners and intermediate skiers will go for the shorter length in their range (10 to 15cm under height) to get a ski that's smooth and easy to control.
+This size range can be narrowed down depending on your ability level.
+Beginners and intermediate skiers will go for the shorter length in their range (10 to 15 cm under height) to get a ski that's smooth and easy to control.
 Advanced skiers will prefer a longer ski for more stability.
 Head for the greater lengths (5 to 10cm under height) in this case.

 In a nutshell: